Embargoes: what you should know about them and when you should use them

 Our advice is to consider how necessary the embargo really is to your announcement.

 Are you just trying to generate a sense of importance or exclusivity?
-If so, journalists can generally see through this facade.
+If so, journalists can generally see through this façade.
 However, if the embargo is genuinely important to your campaign, then it may be very helpful in allowing journalists time to prepare a story.

-Use our free Press Release Template to help craft a well structured release that will hit the mark for journalists.
+Check out our blog for more tips or advice on the communication and pitching preferences of journalists, or use our free Press Release Template to help craft a well structured release that will hit the mark for journalists.

-Or your completed media release can be distributed directly to thousands of journalists, producers, editors and newsrooms here.
+Your completed media release can be distributed directly to thousands of journalists, producers, editors and newsrooms here.